EBSD

 Step 2: Data collection

-EBSD detectors collect maps containing diffraction patterns of the sample from a user-defined area, and these patterns are indexed to determine the local crystal structure and orientation.
-EBSD can also be combined with related techniques, such as energy dispersive spectroscopy (EDS), to further understand the material’s composition.
+EBSD systems collect maps by capturing EBSD diffraction patterns from a specific area of the sample defined by the user.
+These patterns are then indexed to determine the local crystal structure and orientation.
+EBSD can also be used in conjunction with related techniques, such as EDS, to gain a deep understanding of the material's composition.

 Visit EDAX.com for more information on EBSD data collection.